Valery Kastelsky

 Born: MoscowDied: Moscow

 In 1958 he graduated with a gold medal from the Gnessin Music School, where he studied in the class of E. S. Kantorovich.
-In 1963 he graduated with honors from the Moscow Conservatory in the class of Heinrich Neuhaus, and in 1965 he completed postgraduate studies there.
+In 1963 he graduated with honors from the Moscow Conservatory in the class of Heinrich Neuhaus, and in 1965 he completed postgraduate studies there under Stanislav Neuhaus.
 He later headed the piano department of the Moscow State Tchaikovsky Conservatory from 2000 to 2001.

-While still a conservatory student, Kastelsky took part in major international competitions and became a prize-winner at the International Chopin Competition in Warsaw in 1960, the Marguerite Long–Jacques Thibaud Competition in Paris in 1963, and the Bavarian Radio Competition in Munich in 1967.
-These achievements established his reputation as a pianist of high technical and artistic level.
+While still a conservatory student, Kastelsky took part in major international competitions and became a prize-winner at the International Chopin Competition in Warsaw in 1960, where he received sixth prize, the Marguerite Long–Jacques Thibaud Competition in Paris in 1963, where he won fifth prize, and the Bavarian Radio Competition in Munich in 1967, where he took third prize.
+These successes helped establish his reputation as a pianist of high technical and artistic level.